 HIV diagnoses among Illinois residents 50 and older

-An all-time low of 185 new diagnoses – fewer than one in five new HIV diagnoses in Illinois in 2019 – were among persons over the age of 50, according to IDPH data.
+An all-time low of 177 new diagnoses – fewer than one in six new HIV diagnoses in Illinois in 2020 – were among persons over the age of 50, according to IDPH data.
 Gay, bisexual, same gender loving, and other MSM comprised the majority of these new HIV diagnoses.

-The percentage of persons over the age of 50 with a late HIV diagnosis, a measure that represents missed opportunities to diagnose and treat HIV, remains consistently higher than that of the general population – 28% for persons over age 50 and 21% for the general population.
+The percentage of persons over the age of 50 with a late HIV diagnosis, a measure that represents missed opportunities to diagnose and treat HIV, remains consistently higher than that of the general population – 31% for persons over age 50 and 22% for the general population.
 This gap may have widened in 2020 due to the COVID-19 pandemic.

 Late diagnoses can occur because health care providers may not always test older persons for HIV and older persons may mistake HIV symptoms for signs of normal aging and don’t consider HIV as a possible cause they should discuss with their provider.
 Late diagnoses mean older persons get a late start receiving the benefits of HIV treatment and possibly incur more damage to their immune system.
 This can lead to poorer prognoses and shorter survival after an HIV diagnosis.
 According to Centers for Disease Control and Prevention (CDC), in 2018, 35% of persons aged 50 and older already had late-stage HIV (AIDS) when they received a diagnosis.

-The HIV care continuum for persons 50+ in Illinois
+The HIV continuum for persons 50+ in Illinois

 The HIV care continuum outlines the steps or stages that persons with HIV go through from diagnosis to achieving and maintaining viral suppression – a very low or undetectable amount of HIV in the blood.
-Nearly all (94%) persons in Illinois over the age of 50 who were newly diagnosed with HIV in 2019 were linked to care within one year of diagnosis.
-About two-thirds were linked within one week from diagnosis, and 82% were linked within one month.
+Nearly all (92%) persons in Illinois over the age of 50 who were newly diagnosed with HIV in 2020 were linked to care within one year of diagnosis.
+About two-thirds were linked within one week from diagnosis, and more than 80% were linked within one month.

 Although rates of linkage to care are high, many persons in Illinois over the age of 50 who were newly diagnosed did not stay in care or achieve viral suppression.
-Among all persons over the age of 50 living with HIV in Illinois, only 45% stayed in care and 53% were virally suppressed.
-Among persons over the age of 50 living with HIV in Illinois who stay in care, viral suppression is much higher, with 79% achieving viral suppression in 2019.
+Among all persons over the age of 50 living with HIV in Illinois, only 45% stayed in care and 66% were virally suppressed.

 Progress to Illinois Getting to Zero HIV improvement targets for persons age 50+

 While there has been promising movement towards Illinois Getting to Zero (GTZ) HIV goals, a greater focus will be required to achieve targets for linking to care, staying in care and viral suppression.
-For the age 50 and older age group, the percentage of late diagnoses has decreased from 35% in 2018 to 28% in 2019, but more work is needed to achieve the targets of 12% in 2023 and 5% in 2030.
+For the age 50 and older age group, the percentage of late diagnoses of 31% in 2020 shows that more work is needed to achieve the targets of 12% in 2023 and 5% in 2030.